richardstartin/richardstartin.github.io/_posts/2020-01-03-maximum-likelihood-estimation.md

     print(size / np.sum(generate(intensity, size)))
 ```

-The snippet above prints output which seems to suggest the estimate gets better with more data:
+The snippet above prints output which seems to suggest the estimate gets better with more data, so long as the data really does conform to the distribution:

 ```pre
 0.12447329039974349